tecktonikvov/MyVocabulary/README.md

 Delete and edit actions are implemented using UIContextualAction.
 There is also user input validation and content hoisting above the keyboard, just like in ListViewController

+## Issues
+- Floating bug: Sometimes becomeFirstResponder fails.
+- Add button in ListViewController hides when the swipe action starts and then does not appear

 ## Future scope
 - Add sear in navigation controller
+- Fix add button